THE WAY OFF BROADWAY DINNER THEATRE

 I've never been to a dinner theatre before.
 What should I expect?

 First and foremost, you should expect to have a good time.
-Basically, it's like going out for the evening to dinner and a show, except it is all in one convenient location.
-At WOB, you get a great dinner followed by a full Broadway style show right after dessert.
+Basically, it's like going out for the evening to dinner and a show, except it's all in one convenient location.
+At WOB, you get a great dinner followed by a full Broadway-style show right after dessert.
 In addition, your servers are the actors that you see up on stage so you'll have a chance to meet and talk with them before they perform for you.

 After you arrive at the theatre and check in at the Box Office, you are taken to your table.
 Your server takes care of your drink orders and explains how the buffet works, what's available, when you can go to what lines, etc. Just after dessert, your server takes drink orders for the first act, as well as drink orders for intermission and delivers a check to you.
 Then the server RUNS backstage to get ready for the show.
 You watch the first act.
 At intermission, your server settles your bill, delivers your intermission drinks, and makes sure you're ready for the second act.
 They then run backstage, the lights go down, and the second act begins.
 The show ends (usually around 10:30) and you file out with a full belly and a smile on your face.

 Now, there are a couple of differences from a normal restaurant situation.
 The biggest thing is the time table.
 At 7:30 (1:30 for matinees), your waiter will need to finish up on the floor and head backstage to get ready for the show.
 We're not trying to rush you or be pushy.
-It's just that we want to start the show on time.
+It's just that we want to start the performance on time.